alanvardy/alan_vardy/posts/2022/09-02-dependabot.md

   interval: "daily"
 ```

-It will open one pull request at a time, daily, which is more than enough to keep a repository up to date if addressed daily.
-Make sure to add your team's name and have it rotate through reviewers.
+This will open one pull request at a time, daily, which is more than enough to keep a repository up to date.
+Make sure to add your team's name so that Dependabot can rotate through the team members for the reviews.

 [Read more about configuring Dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuring-dependabot-version-updates)